nicotine-plus/nicotine-plus/doc/TRANSLATIONS.md

 ## Testing Different Languages

-Nicotine+ will try to autodetect your language based on what locale you are using.
-For testing purposes Nicotine+ can be forced to use another language.
-You can do this by selecting a language in Preferences -> User Interface.
+Nicotine+ will try to automatically detect your language based on the system locale, or it can be manually selected in Preferences -> User Interface -> Language (requires a restart).

 ## Adding Yourself to Translators